Skip to main content

 Bandwidth Constraints: ExpressRoute Gateway bandwidth is limited by the gateway SKU configuration

-Additional Latency: The gateway hop introduces extra latency to traffic flows between environments
+Additional Latency: The gateway hop introduces additional latency to traffic flows between environments

 Conclusion